Should You Really Be A/B Testing?

 - Column Position.
 If your site has a column on its product page or shopping cart page, swap the column position from left to right and test the changes in effectiveness and engagement.

-- Digital Ads.
+- Ads.
 A/B test your adwords or display ads.
 You should be testing your headlines, descriptions, landing page URLs, titles, landing page designs, and display images.

 - Forms.
 Always be testing your form design.
 Test the length, design, field description text, input type, and pop up vs on-page.
 Read more on designing forms for mobile to boost conversions.